Te'o returns to Notre Dame, 1st public appearance in decade – KION546

 Te’o returns to Notre Dame, 1st public appearance in decade

 SOUTH BEND, Ind.
-(AP) — Former Notre Dame linebacker Manti Te’o, the runner-up to Texas A&M’s Johnny Manziel for the Heisman Trophy in 2012, made his first public appearance on campus in nearly a decade since it was disclosed that he was the victim of a high-profile catfishing scheme involving a fake girlfriend.
+(AP) — Former Notre Dame linebacker Manti Te’o, runnerup to Texas A&M’s Johnny Manziel for the Heisman Trophy in 2012, made his first public appearance on campus in nearly a decade since it was disclosed he was the victim of a bizarre high-profile catfishing scheme involving a fake girlfriend.

 “It’s always good to be home.
 There’s no place like home.
-But I want to make this real clear: It’s not about me.
+But I want to make this real clear.
+It’s not about me.
 It’s not about one person.
-It’s about this whole family,” Te’o said, speaking to fans Saturday before Notre Dame’s game against California.
+It’s about this whole family,” Te’o said speaking to fans before Notre Dame’s game against California.

 Te’o received an enthusiastic response from fans.
 He attended Mass with the team at the Basilica of the Sacred Heart on campus and then walked with the team before the game to the stadium.
 He stopped briefly with coach Marcus Freeman to address the crowd, with Touchdown Jesus as a backdrop.